Piperacillin and TazobactamPronunciation

 • Superinfection: Use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Cystic fibrosis: An increased frequency of fever and rash has been reported in patients with cystic fibrosis receiving piperacillin.

-• Renal impairment: Use with caution in patients with renal impairment or underdeveloped kidneys; due to sodium load and to the adverse effects of high serum concentrations of penicillins.
+• Renal impairment: Use with caution in patients with renal impairment or in hemodialysis patients.
 Dosage adjustment recommended.

 • Seizure disorders: Use with caution in patients with a history of seizure disorder; high levels, particularly in the presence of renal impairment, may increase risk of seizures.

 • Critically ill patients: Use in critically ill patients may delay renal recovery; use with caution in critically ill patients with renal impairment.